jvalue/jayvee/rfc/0016-instances-vs-types/0016-instances-vs-types.md

 }
 ```

+Composite blocks are a special case that use pipeline sytnax to chain blocks but are not implicitly instantiated like pipelines if a model is executed.
+For the scope of this RFC, chaining pipeline syntax should **stay possible in pipelines and composite blocks** while **composite blocks are also be able to contain block definitions**.
+In a future enhancement (see Possible Future Changes/Enhancements), this should be split up with the introduction of packages (ref [RFC0015](../0015-multi-file-jayvee/0015-multi-file-jayvee.md)).

 ### Additional upsides
 Defining blocks only outside a pipeline also means we can reuse them across many pipelines.
 This has a positive side effect on blocks of types without non-default properties, such as the `TextFileInterpreter`.
 Before, any pipeline needed to define these blocks before it could instantiate them, leading to very verbose code.